 - They are very decisive and do not like to revisit their decisions once they’ve been made.

 Typically, ENTJs love leadership roles.
 They are the type of leaders who start with a plan and are experts at getting everyone else on board with how they want to approach achieving their goal.
-People naturally follow them because of their charisma and because of their organized approach.
+People naturally follow them because of their charisma and organized approach.

 How do ENTJs express their leadership?

-- They are enthusiastic leaders whose energetic and goal-oriented approach will bring people together to focus on a common cause.
+- They are enthusiastic leaders whose energetic and goal-oriented approach will unite people to focus on a common cause.

-- ENTJs command attention and loyalty—there is never any question as to their authority.
+- ENTJs command attention and loyalty—there is never any question about their authority.

 - They are excellent communicators and are not afraid to be blunt with people.